 Ethnic, social, and recreational dance have always held an important place in Cleveland's multicultural setting, but it was not until the beginning of the 20th century that dance became recognized and supported as a fine art.
 The growth of business and industry in Cleveland created a base to support a variety of cultural arts.
 During the first 25 years of the century, Cleveland's financial awakening led to the establishment and rapid growth of music, dance, theater, literature and the visual arts.
 This support was manifested in the founding of institutions such as CLEVELAND MUSEUM OF ART, CLEVELAND ORCHESTRA, CLEVELAND INSTITUTE OF MUSIC, and CLEVELAND INSTITUTE OF ART.
 Also, as a result of this cultural blossoming, a local audience developed for both ballet and modern dance.

 By the early 1920s the local audience had developed enough to support the first dance classes and schools in the area.
-A character dancer with Pavlova, Russian-born Sergie Popeloff began teaching ballet at his studio in Cleveland's Carnegie Hall and continued to train dancers for over twenty years.
+A character dancer with Pavlova, Russian-born Sergei Popeloff began teaching ballet at his studio in Cleveland's Carnegie Hall and continued to train dancers for over twenty years.
+He founded the first CLEVELAND BALLET (also known as the Popeloff Ballet) in 1935.
 In 1925 a group of wealthy society women brought Russian dancer Nicholas Semenov (see NIKOLAI SEMENOFF), former dancer with the Bolshoi and Diaghilev companies, to teach at the Martha Lee Dancing School.
 Four years later, Semenov opened his Russian Imperial School of Ballet in Cleveland's Carnegie Hall.
 In 1932, as a protest against what he considered the ugliness of modern dance, Semenov committed suicide by leaping into Niagara Falls.
 Following Semenov's death, a group of parents brought Serge Nadejdin to take his place.
 Nadejdin, a graduate of St. Petersburg Imperial School, was Pavlova's contemporary and Semenov's teacher.
 For 25 years he operated the Serge Nadejdin Imperial Ballet School in the Hippodrome Bldg.

 During the 1930s, as the arts flourished in Cleveland, dance found new audiences and continued support of area patrons, local dance schools, and an involvement in schools both at the high school and collegiate level.
 In 1930 Adella P. Hughes engaged Doris Humphrey and her partner, Charles Weidman, two foremost exponents of American modern dance, to perform at a dinner party at the home of Mrs. William Mather.
 The following year, Humphrey and Weidman were invited to head the new modern dance department at the Cleveland Institute of Music, which was the first at any music school in the country.
 Busy with their company, they recommended their student and friend, Eleanor Frampton.
 Frampton taught at CIM until 1942, when she became director of dance at KARAMU HOUSE.
 Writing for the PLAIN DEALER for 35 years, she was also Cleveland's first dance critic.